xpufx/reddit-comments-overkill/README.md

     - Resets the backoff multiplier after a successful request.
 - **Simple Interface**: A single button to start and stop the process.
 The button is orange-red and turns a darker red with a pulsing animation when running.
 - **Detailed Logging**: All actions, including deletions, sort changes, and rate limit warnings, are logged to the browser's developer console (F12).
-- **Resumes from Interruptions**: The script uses URL parameters to track its state, allowing it to be stopped and resumed.
+- **State Persistence**: The script uses URL parameters to track its state, allowing it to maintain progress across page reloads (e.g., during pagination or manual refresh).

 ## Installation